Romantic National Song Network

-The aim of this Royal Society of Edinburgh funded network is to explore and map the area of national song culture in Scotland, England, Ireland and Wales during the period 1750-1850.
 The term ‘Romantic’ is widened here from the usual literary term meaning the period 1780-1830 and the musicological term meaning the period 1820-1900.
-By choosing the century 1750 to 1850 we are covering a time when printed song established itself and developed significantly, as the practice of performing songs at home became more commonplace.
-By ‘Song’ we are referring particularly to published song texts with music, thus focusing on how editors and publishers were encouraging both professional and amateur performance of these songs.
-The project is not concerned with the exciting and rich field of demotic song culture and popular cheap print of songs, but rather with the growing middle-class consumption of songs.
+By choosing the century 1750 to 1850 the network covered a time when printed song established itself and developed significantly, as the practice of performing songs at home became more commonplace.
+‘Song’ refers particularly to published song texts with music, thus focusing on how editors and publishers were encouraging both professional and amateur performance of these songs.
+The project was not concerned with the exciting and rich field of demotic song culture and popular cheap print of songs, but rather with the growing middle-class consumption of songs.

-The project includes a number of network meetings and performance events in London and Glasgow and is supporting a small research project which runs from March 2017 until the Spring of 2019.
-We are creating an interactive website featuring useful reading lists and blogs tracking the ongoing research interests of our network members.
-We are also creating a little series of ‘song stories’ from each nation, articulating the popularity and the often-complex biographies of popular songs performed during the century.
+The project included a number of network meetings and performance events in London and Glasgow and supported a small research project which ran from March 2017 until the Spring of 2019.
+The RNSN website presents a foundation for further study in this area, and includes a range of 'song stories' or 'biographies of songs' and a number of invited Blogs from scholars working in the field of British national song during this period.
+A little series of ‘song stories’ from each nation was also created, articulating the popularity and the often-complex biographies of popular songs performed during the century.
+The network culminated with a major performance event at the Royal Conservatoire of Scotland, with young singers from the four nations bringing a selection of these songs to life on 18 March.